Medical Wire Harness Manufacturing: Complete Compliance Guide

 Important: Supplier Qualification

 Under ISO 13485, medical device OEMs must qualify their suppliers and monitor their performance.
 This means your wire harness supplier needs to pass your supplier qualification audit, provide quality agreements, and submit to periodic performance reviews.
-Expect to fill out extensive supplier questionnaires and host customer audits.
+Expect to out extensive supplier questionnaires and host customer audits.

 FDA 21 CFR Part 820: US Market Requirements